Five-Borough-Fedi-Project/masto.nyc-docean/README.md

 # Howdy!

 This is the github repo for the [masto.nyc](https://masto.nyc/about) v2.0 infrastructure.
 This is essentially what the [old kubernetes-only code](https://github.com/Five-Borough-Fedi-Project/masto.nyc) looks like now that it's migrated to Digital Ocean.
-It's pretty quiet here, but feel free to open an issue or reach out to @seano-vs or @jmac.
+It's pretty quiet here, but feel free to open an issue or reach out to us on mastodon.
 We'll try and keep todo items in the issues list.

 ## Why Digital Ocean?